-While many feral and outdoor cats tend to lose their toe tufts from the abrasion of walking on rocks and other rough surfaces, indoor cats usually keep their toe tufts since they typically only walk on even or soft surfaces (source 1).
+While many feral and outdoor cats tend to lose their toe tufts from the abrasion of walking on rocks and other rough surfaces, indoor cats usually keep their toe tufts since they typically only walk on even or soft surfaces.

 When Do Maine Coons Get Their Ear Tufts

 Many owners will look at their kittens and wonder when do Maine Coons get their lynx tips?
-While this feature isn’t present in all Maine Coons, the tufts of fur on this breed’s ears are quite attractive, and many owners eagerly await their kitten to develop these lynx tips.
+While this feature is not present in all Maine Coons, the tufts of fur on this breed’s ears are quite attractive, and many owners eagerly await their kitten to develop these lynx tips.